J3rry-L/dada-dygnn/README.md

 # Ada-DyGNN
+## Introduction
-Pytorch Implementation of "Robust Knowledge Adaptation for Dynamic Graph Neural Networks"
+This repository contains the code for paper: [Robust Knowledge Adaptation for Dynamic Graph Neural Networks](https://arxiv.org/abs/2207.10839).
+This paper is accepted by TKDE 2024.